 There are ten Soviet-era concrete apartment buildings, most that you can fully explore as you navigate broken glass, torn-up floors, and swinging doors.

 In its day, it was an intact Soviet city complete with schools, nursery schools, factories, a dance hall, hospital, saunas, and hotel, all now in ruins but still mostly open to the public.
 The site was abandoned in 1995 but the Soviets still claimed it as theirs until 1998.
 Many of the buildings have been stripped of valuable items and colorful graffiti is everywhere.

 The Latvian Army occasionally uses the site for military practice and there are plans to eventually convert the decaying city into something useful.
 Until then, Skrunda-1 is a look inside the secretive Soviet military defense system.

 Lithuania’s unique boundaries make it a strategically vital country for today’s Russia.
 It shares its southwestern boundary with an isolated enclave of Russia called Kaliningrad, Russia’s only Atlantic port.
 That boundary oddity played a role in Lithuania’s Soviet history as Moscow’s tactics in the final days of the Soviet occupation were particularly harsh to retain access to Kaliningrad.
 You can explore the story of the Soviet occupation of Lithuania in its capital city of Vilnius.

 The Museum of Genocide Victims

 The Museum of Genocide Victims is located in the former KGB headquarters in Vilnius, Lithuania.
-The prison cells, interrogation rooms, eavesdropping rooms and execution chambers of the are left as they were when the KGB fled in 1991 after Lithuanian independence.
+The prison cells, interrogation rooms, eavesdropping rooms, and execution chambers are left as they were when the KGB fled in 1991 after Lithuanian independence.